A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - Long: Add side-swept bangs and volume at the sides to shorten the look.

-- Fine straight hair: Use texturizing and light styling products to add grit; avoid heavy serums that weigh hair down.
+- Fine straight hair: Use texturizing sprays and light styling products to add grit.
+Avoid heavy serums that’ll weigh everything down.

 - Wavy hair: Embrace natural movement.
 Cut to the wave pattern and use cream or mousse for separation.

-- Curly hair: Keep more length in the front to control shape; ask for dry-cutting techniques for accuracy.
+- Curly hair: Keep more length in the front to control shape.
+Ask for dry-cutting techniques for accuracy—wet cutting can be misleading with curls.

 Communication makes or breaks the result.
-Bring clear photos and describe what you like about each one.
+I can’t stress this enough.
+Bring clear photos and describe what you like about each one—not just “I want this,” but “I love how the layers frame her face here” or “I like the texture but want it a bit longer.”

-- Three photos showing front and side views.
+- Three photos showing front and side views (not just perfectly styled Instagram shots).

-- Share hair concerns: cowlicks, thinning, thick roots, weak ends.
+- Share hair concerns: cowlicks, thinning spots, thick roots, weak ends—whatever you’re dealing with.

-- Ask the stylist to show suggested length and layer placement with fingers before cutting.
+- Ask the stylist to show suggested length and layer placement with fingers before cutting anything.

-- Request a plan for trimming frequency and at-home styling steps.
+- Request a plan for trimming frequency and at-home styling steps you can actually follow.

-Use language like “textured layers from crown to front” and “face-framing pieces that hit at jawline” to be clear.
-Ask for a dry finish preview so you see the final shape.
+Use language like “textured layers from crown to front” and “face-framing pieces that hit at jawline” to be specific.
+Ask for a dry finish preview so you see the final shape before you leave the chair.

-Stylists mix techniques to create different bixie looks.
-Knowing the basics helps you request the right approach.
+Stylists mix different techniques to create different bixie looks.
+Knowing the basics helps you request the right approach—and sound like you know what you’re talking about.

 - Point cutting: Creates soft ends for a lived-in finish.